Pune–Secunderabad Shatabdi Express

-The 12025 / 12026 Pune–Secunderabad Shatabdi Express is a train operated by the Central Railway which is running between Pune Junction in Maharashtra and Secunderabad in Telangana.
+The 12025 / 12026 Pune–Hyderabad Deccan NampallyShatabdi Express is a train operated by the Central Railway which is running between Pune Junction in Maharashtra and Hyderabad Deccan in Telangana.
 The train commenced service on 13 November 2011.
 The train runs at an average speed of 70.58 km/h and was the fastest diesel hauled shatabdi train on IR and also the fastest train connecting these two cities.
-The train travels from Pune Junction to Secunderabad in 8 hours and 30 mins as 12025 Shatabdi Express (70.23 km/h) and 8 hours 25 mins as 12026 Shatabdi Express.
+The train travels from Pune Junction to Hyderabad Deccan in 8 hours and 30 mins as 12025 Shatabdi Express (70.23 km/h) and 8 hours 25 mins as 12026 Shatabdi Express.

 Now since the whole route is electrified, it runs with electric locomotive end to end.